 “Will I ever find love again?” is a question I get asked every day from people you would never in a million years guess they’d have any issue finding true love.
 These are people who have built incredible lives for themselves.
 They’re successful, have amazing friendships, and are ready to find the kind of love that makes all the heartbreak of their past seem worth it.
-Instead of validating their fears on a daily basis.

 How did love seem to forget about you?

 Why does everyone else, who isn’t even one fraction as deserving and aware, get the happy ending that you want more than anything?

 And because you’ve built a great life for yourself and have your sh*t together, it’s even more baffling.